MRes Primary Care (Web-based Learning) / Course details

 - Exploring the response, recovery phase and resilience

 - International frameworks relating to public health and EPRR

 Teaching and learning methods

 The unit will be delivered online in Blackboard.
 This will include course materials, digital book chapters, links to online journals, video material and websites.
+The course notes include relevant case studies and are supported by video lectures and webinars.
+This is an interactive online course.
+Students must work through the online course material.
+Students are encouraged to use the Blackboard discussion boards to ask questions and check their understanding of the course material.
 Students will work individually and in groups.
-In addition the unit will utilise virtual scenarios to both teach and formatively assess understanding along with moderated discussion board activities.
+In addition, the unit will utilise virtual scenarios to both teach and formatively assess understanding along with moderated discussion board activities.
 Familiarity with major incident planning is not a pre-requisite of the course but students will be required to draw on and share personal experiences and use their normal working environment as a basis for discussions.

 - Analytical skills

 - This module will require analytical skills to assess the risks involved in emergencies.
 Students will use evidence provided from case studies, in order to develop a critical view of resilience and capacity management